 Ever wonder what makes popcorn kernels transform from tiny, hard seeds into fluffy, white snacks?
 It’s not magic—it’s science.
 This fascinating journey from kernel to popcorn involves a bit of physics, chemistry, and the unique structure of popcorn itself.
 Dive in to uncover the secrets behind this beloved snack.
-Draw a graphic in flat design style.
-Illustrate a single popcorn kernel transforming into a popped popcorn, with a few science-related icons like a magnifying glass and a molecular structure around it.

 The Anatomy of Popcorn Kernels